SENG330/course/assessment.md

 ## Lab Tests

-The following questions can be used to assess your level of programming skills for lab tests.
+The following questions were used to assess level of programming skills for lab tests, which we did in person.
+However, the assessments are still worth working through as a test of your basic Java ability.

 The three tasks ask you to modify the code located at https://github.com/prmr/COMP303Starter/tree/master/sample1/labtest01 You should be able to complete each of the three tasks in about 15 minutes.
 A familiarity with the manipulation of the common data structure in Java (Map, List, Set) can help.